openstack-archive/kolla-kubernetes/doc/source/multi-node.rst

   # Build the kolla containers
   kolla-build $KOLLA_CONTAINERS --registry $DOCKER_REGISTRY --namespace $DOCKER_NAMESPACE

-  # Authenticate with your docker registry
+  # Authenticate with your Docker registry
   #   This may not be necessary if you are using a cloud provider
   docker login

-  # Push the newly-built kolla containers to your docker registry
+  # Push the newly-built kolla containers to your Docker registry
   #   For GKE, change the command below to be "gcloud docker push"
   for i in $KOLLA_CONTAINERS; do
     docker push "$DOCKER_REGISTRY/$DOCKER_NAMESPACE/centos-binary-$i:$DOCKER_TAG"